yuntao2022/Stochastic_Transcription/README.md

 The Python file `Parameters_for_Figures.py` contains the model parameters used in Figures 1-5.

-Jupyter Notebook `ParametersFig3.ipynb` explicitly displays the model parameters used in Figure 3.
+Jupyter Notebooks `ParametersFig1.ipynb`, `ParametersFig2.ipynb`, and `ParametersFig3.ipynb` explicitly displays the model parameters used in Figure 1, 2, and 3, respectively.

 Each of the five figure directories (`Fig1/`, `Fig2/`, `Fig3/`, `Fig4/`, and `Fig5/`) contains: